Wazih-Ullah-Tanzim/BD-Sports-10/README.md

-# BD Sports-10 Dataset: Supporting Code & Notebooks
+# BD Sports-10 Dataset: Supporting Code, sample data & Notebooks

 This repository provides **Jupyter Notebooks** for preprocessing, video resizing, and automated face blurring for the **BD Sports-10 dataset**, a collection of Bangladeshi Sports videos.